-You will be assessed on your performance in written examinations around May, through your work in the assessed practical problems set during the year, and by the quality and depth of your dissertation.
+You will be assessed on your performance in two written examinations around May, through your work in the assessed practical problems set during the year, and by the quality and depth of your dissertation.

-The Department of Statistics has made some changes to the content and delivery of the course and the revised MSc programme is running for the first time in 2016-17.
+The Department of Statistics has made some changes to the content and delivery of the course and the revised MSc programme ran for the first time in 2016-17.
 There is now more emphasis on computational statistics and statistical machine learning, more opportunity for students to take courses from the MMath Mathematics and Statistics degree, and enhanced class support.
 The assessment structure remains the same as in previous years.
-From 2017-18 the course is known as the MSc in Statistical Science (previously the MSc in Applied Statistics) to better reflect its content.
+The course is now known as the MSc in Statistical Science (previously the MSc in Applied Statistics) to better reflect its content.